Hindu temple architecture: Gadag architecture

 The Gadag style of architecture is also called Western Chalukya architecture.
 The style flourished for 150 years (1050 to 1200 CE); in this period, about 50 temples were built.
 Some examples are the Saraswati temple in the Trikuteshwara temple complex at Gadag, the Doddabasappa Temple at Dambal, the Kasivisvesvara Temple at Lakkundi, and the Amriteshwara temple at Annigeri. which is marked by ornate pillars with intricate sculpture.
 This style originated during the period of the Kalyani Chalukyas (also known as Western Chalukya) Someswara I.

 Kalinga architecture

 The design which flourished in eastern Indian state of Odisha and Northern Andhra Pradesh are called Kalinga style of architecture.
 The style consists of three distinct type of temples namely Rekha Deula, Pidha Deula and Khakhara Deula.
-Deula means "temple" in the local language.
+Deula means "temple" in the Odia language.
 The former two are associated with Vishnu, Surya and Shiva temple while the third is mainly with Chamunda and Durga temples.
 The Rekha deula and Khakhara deula houses the sanctum sanctorum while the Pidha Deula constitutes outer dancing and offering halls.

 The prominent examples of Rekha Deula are Lingaraja Temple of Bhubaneswar and Jagannath Temple of Puri.
 One of the prominent example of Khakhara Deula is Vaital Deula.
-The Konark Sun Temple is a living example of Pidha Deula.
+The Mukhasala structure that remains of the Konark Sun Temple is an example of Pidha Deula.